ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-    -   A custom role that includes a namespace prefix followed by a dot (".") where implementers introducing a new custom claim role MUST coordinate with the DURI committee to align custom role use cases to maximize interoperability and avoid fragmentation across implementations.
+    -   A custom role that includes a namespace prefix followed by a dot (".") where implementers introducing a new custom claim role MUST coordinate with GA4GH (or a body it elects) to align custom role use cases in order to maximize interoperability and avoid fragmentation across implementations.

         -   Example: "nih.researcher\@med.stanford.edu" where "nih" is the namespace and "researcher" is the custom role within that namespace.

+        -   Custom roles and their prefixes MUST be limited to characters: a-z, dash ("-"), underscore ("_"), digits (0-9).
+Custom roles and prefixes MUST start with characters a-z.

--   If there is no affiliated institution associated with a given claim, the affiliation portion of AffliationAndRole MUST be set to "no.organization".
+-   If there is no affiliated institution associated with a given assertion, the affiliation portion of AffliationAndRole MUST be set to "no.organization".

     -   Example: "public.citizen-scientist\@no.organization"